siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 \mathbf{E} \to c\mathbf{B}, \qquad c\mathbf{B} \to -\mathbf{E}.
 $$

-This is not an accident.
-It reflects the complementary status of the two fields within one transport law.
+This reflects the complementary status of the two fields within one transport law.
 The symmetry does not collapse
 $\mathbf{E}$ and $\mathbf{B}$ into a single field, and it does not erase their distinct roles in a given solution.
 In a propagating configuration they remain two transverse aspects of one organized flow, whose cross relation